 - must not have received the same award in the previous year

 - Applications should be for one-year projects that are ready to begin within three months of the date of submitting this application.

 - Grants will not be awarded for projects that are in the planning stages.

 - Projects must have specific start and completion dates.

 - Grants for up to US$10,000 may be awarded.
 Applicants must identify the total funds necessary for the project and the additional sources of funding.

 - Grants will support one-year educational and institutional policy projects designed to meet identified needs within a developing country.
 Grants are not intended for projects that are still in the planning stages.

-- The project should be an educational course, written educational materials for general distribution, a distance-learning course, or other innovative educational program.
-Proposals to develop or implement policy change at an institutional, regional, or national government level will also be considered this year.
+- The project should be an educational course, written educational materials for general distribution, a distance-learning course, or other innovative educational program OR a proposal to develop/implement policy change at an institutional, regional, or national government level.

 - It is desirable, although not essential, for the project to be multidisciplinary.

 - If awarded, no funds will be sent to personal accounts.
 The grant award must be administered for the project organizers by a nonprofit institution, association, or organization, with the understanding that no fees or overhead will be charged to IASP for this educational grant, or taken from the award.